taura/parallel-distributed-programming-code/21mnist/README.md

 The structure of the baseline implementations (and switching between different algorithms)
 --------------------------

-As I mentioned above, functions you will primarily be working on are `forward` and `backward` functions on the six classes and update functions for the three classes.
-Each of them has a structure to switch between GPU code and CPU code (currently, a single execution can run either entirely on CPU or entirely on GPU; you cannot have some layers executed by CPU and others on GPU in the same execution).
+As I mentioned above, functions you will primarily be working on are `forward` and `backward` functions on the six classes and `update` functions for the two classes.
+Each of them has the same structure to switch between GPU code and CPU code (currently, a single execution can run either entirely on CPU or entirely on GPU; you cannot have some layers executed by CPU and others on GPU in the same execution).
 Let's look at the `forward` function of `Convolution2D` class, for example.

 The member function named `forward` is the entry point of the forwarding phase.
-It only executes a switch statement to decide which implementation to use (cpu or gpu in the baseline code).
+It only executes a switch statement to decide which implementation to use.

 ```
   tensor<real,maxB,OC,H-K+1,W-K+1>& forward(tensor<real,maxB,IC,H,W>& x, int training) {